Happy 2025!

 This is a guest post by Antoni Sawicki (aka Tenox)

 This is a guide on how to install Windows Server 2008 guest on HP Integrity VM.
-Yes, Itanium and HP-UX involved.
-Unlike installing HP-UX or OpenVMS guests, this is not widely documented (or at all) and a rather obscure process.
+Yes, Itanium and HP-UX are involved.
+Unlike installing HP-UX or OpenVMS guests, this procedure is not widely documented (or at all) and rather an obscure process.
 I suppose Windows on HP-UX was never popular in first place and only maybe saw some use in the enterprise.
+Mid 2000, HP offered virtual labs where one could spawn their very own Win2k8 IA64 guest, but that is now long gone.

-Lets say you have a HP Integrity servers like rx1600, rx2600 or higher.
+Lets say you have a HP Integrity server like rx1600, rx2600 or higher.
 You have HP-UX 11.31 installed on it and want to setup a Windows guest VM just for fun…

 Then you will need to install earlier version, for example 4.2.5, which is the last version that officially supports Windows guests.
 However HP VM 4.3 also works pretty well and has an added benefit of a “Virtual iLO” (but don’t get your hopes for a graphical console.
 Virtual iLO or not, all you get is a serial console to the guest.
-ViLO only really provides telnet access to hpvmconsole) You can download earlier HP VM versions from here.
+In case of Windows – SAC.
+(In practice ViLO only really provides telnet access to hpvmconsole) You can download earlier HP VM versions from here.
 The install is pretty straight forward, just unpack the tarball and point swinstall -s /path \* at it.
 I did encounter a small issue with 4.3 HPVM_1105.
 You need to create swlock file inside catalog directory of the extracted package to get past a lock error.
-Reboot and run this to verify:
+Reboot and run this this to verify:

 hpvminfo